ScribesZone/ScribesTools/docs/scribesgit/index.rst

     # Keep the password in memory for 2h
     git config --global credential.helper "cache --timeout=7200"
-    # On some machine this method do not work and you will get an error message
+    # On some machine this method does not work and you will get an error message
     # or a warning after each pull/push.
 In this case just remove the
     # configuration option above using the following command:
     #    git config --global --unset credential.helper

-    # OPTIONAL: Add a proxy if your machine is behind a firewall
+    # OPTIONAL: Add a proxy ONLY if your machine is behind a firewall
     git config --global http.proxy http://www-cache.ujf-grenoble.fr:3128

     # OPTIONAL: Configure the editor used to edit message.
 Depends on the OS